ored95/djcode/README.md

 # djcode
-It's will be written in the future..
+It will be written in the future..